HumairKashan/Network-Intrusion-Detection-Systems-NIDS-/README.md

-Network Intrusion Detection System (NIDS)
+# Network Intrusion Detection System (NIDS)

-A hybrid Network Intrusion Detection System combining a high-performance Rust packet sniffer with Python-based machine learning anomaly detection, designed as a final-year cybersecurity project.
+A hybrid Network Intrusion Detection System combining a Rust-based packet sniffer with a Python machine-learning pipeline for anomaly detection.

-This project focuses on real-time traffic capture, feature extraction, statistical aggregation, and ML-based intrusion detection, with an emphasis on robustness, repeatability, and explainability rather than black-box detection.
+This project is developed as a Final Year Project with a focus on network traffic analysis, unsupervised detection, and robust system design, rather than signature-based rules.

-📌 Project Motivation
+📌 Overview

-Traditional signature-based NIDS struggle against:
+Traditional intrusion detection systems often struggle with:

 Zero-day attacks